vusec/uncontained/README.md

 * Preparation: Make sure you setup everything from the Installation step, including building syzkaller and create the syzkaller image (should be done by the `compile.sh` script).
-* Execution: You can compile the kernel with instrumentation and start the fuzzer with executing `./scripts/run-lmbench-performance-evaluation.sh`.
+* Execution: You can compile the kernel with instrumentation and start LMBench with executing `./scripts/run-lmbench-performance-evaluation.sh`.
   Then let it run to get the results.
 * Results: The result will be the overhead numbers of the different configurations on top of the baseline for the LMBench testcases.